Vizio

-Vizio Inc. (stylized as VIZIO) is an American publicly traded company that designs and sells televisions, sound bars, viewer data, and advertising.
+Vizio is an American designer of televisions, soundbars, and related software and accessories owned by Walmart since 2024.
 The company was founded in 2002 and is based in Irvine, California.

 History

 The company was founded in 2002 as V Inc. by entrepreneur William Wang and two founding employees.
 By 2004, Wang changed the company name to Vizio.

 In 2006, the company's revenue was estimated at $700 million, and in 2007 it was estimated to have exceeded $2 billion.
 Vizio is known for selling its HDTVs at lower prices than its competitors.

-On October 19, 2010, Vizio signed a 4-year contract to sponsor U.S. college football's annual Rose Bowl game in Pasadena, California, beginning with the 2011 Rose Bowl and ending with the 2014 Vizio BCS National Championship Game.
-When the Rose Bowl contract ended, Vizio signed a contract to sponsor the Fiesta Bowl making the official name the Vizio Fiesta Bowl.

 In late 2014, Vizio acquired Advanced Media Research Group, Inc., the parent of entertainment website BuddyTV.

-On July 24, 2015, Vizio filed with U.S. regulators to raise up to $172.5 million in an initial public offering of Class A common stock; however, the IPO was never completed.
+On July 24, 2015, Vizio filed with U.S. regulators to raise up to $172.5 million in an initial public offering of Class A common stock.

 In August 2015, Vizio acquired Cognitive Media Networks, Inc, a provider of automatic content recognition (ACR).
 Cognitive Media Networks was subsequently renamed Inscape Data.
 Inscape functioned as an independent entity until the end of 2020, when it was combined with Vizio Ads and SmartCast; the three divisions combining to operate as a single unit.